 “I am Andromédē, Princess of Milētos,” Hathor said, “host to the divine Hathor.”

-?”
+“You’re the host?”
 Jack didn’t believe it.
 To the Goa’uld their human hosts were just biological machines, ways for their slimy worm bodies to get their… non-existent… hands on real hands, and voices, and legs.
 A Goa’uld would never allow a host to speak for herself.

 “I am,” Hathor claimed.
 Her voice had changed slightly, becoming subtly different in tone from the way she spoke when referring to herself in the plural, although Jack couldn’t really pin the difference down.
 A trace of an accent, perhaps?
 “My father, Cepheus, rebelled against Hathor and was defeated.
 He humbled himself before her and offered me to her as tribute.
 She accepted and spared the city.”